 But they probably don’t have either truth, or your best interest in mind.

-It provided much information for my own work, including a couple future articles and my own course “Social Power”.
+It provided much information for my own work, including a couple future articles and my own course “Power University”.

 Its only limitation, in my opinion, is its own strength: by providing such a vast, interdisciplinary overview, the reader might end up overwhelmed, and walk away with little practical information.

 What may have made it even better is a coherent thread that pulls everything together.

 Sapolsky speaks of the need of a general, interdisciplinary approach, but “Behave” still feels like a hotpot mixture, albeit a tasty one.